-- If you are affiliated with any of the following brokerage groups and are an independent contractor, you are covered by the proposed settlement - even if your brokerage may not be covered: - At World Properties, LLC; Compass, Inc.; Douglas Elliman, Inc.; Douglas Elliman Realty, LLC; eXp Realty, LLC; eXp World Holdings, Inc.; Hanna Holdings, Inc.; HomeSmart International, LLC; Howard Hanna Real Estate Services; Real Broker, LLC; The Real Brokerage, Inc.; Realty ONE Group, Inc.; Redfin Corporation; United Real Estate; and Weichert Realtors.
+- If you are affiliated with any of the following brokerage groups and are an independent contractor, you are covered by the proposed settlement - even if your brokerage may not be covered: - At World Properties, LLC; Douglas Elliman, Inc.; Douglas Elliman Realty, LLC; eXp Realty, LLC; eXp World Holdings, Inc.; Hanna Holdings, Inc.; HomeSmart International, LLC; Howard Hanna Real Estate Services; Realty ONE Group, Inc.; Redfin Corporation; United Real Estate; and Weichert Realtors.

-- All other REALTORS® who are members of NAR on the date of class notice are covered by the release we obtained under this proposed settlement. - The release specifically includes all brokerage firms with a principal who is a REALTOR® whose residential transaction volume in 2022 was 2 billion dollars or below. - Unfortunately, and despite our best efforts to fight for their inclusion, the release does not include brokerage firms whose residential transaction volume in 2022 was above 2 billion dollars. - For those companies, the settlement provides an avenue they can pursue if they desire to be included in the release - but to be clear, the settlement does not obligate any of those companies to settle under these terms. - The settlement provides a cap and an opportunity to mediate a different outcome but it does not obligate these top brokerages to pursue this option if they don't desire. - Notably, the release also includes every local, state, and territorial REALTOR® association and all REALTOR® association-owned MLSs that agree to the conduct changes.
+- All other REALTORS® who are members of NAR as of the date of the class notice are covered by the release we obtained under this proposed settlement. - The release specifically includes all brokerage firms with a principal who is a REALTOR® whose residential transaction volume in 2022 was 2 billion dollars or below. - Unfortunately, and despite our best efforts to fight for their inclusion, the release does not include brokerage firms whose residential transaction volume in 2022 was above 2 billion dollars. - For those companies, the settlement provides a mechanism they can pursue if they desire to be included in the release - but to be clear, the settlement does not obligate any of those companies to settle under these terms. - The settlement provides a cap and an opportunity to mediate a different outcome but it does not obligate these top brokerages to pursue this option if they don't desire. - Notably, the agreement would release over one million members, all state/territorial and local REALTOR® associations, and all REALTOR® association-owned MLSs that agree to the practice changes.